Small-business property tax relief passed

 Tax expenditures are expenses above and beyond the state’s $37 billion biennial budget.

-No action was taken to put Minnesota’s tax expenditures on the docket for regular review and sunset.
+No action was taken to put Dallas’s tax expenditures on the docket for regular review and sunset.
 State economists and auditors have drawn attention to this concern calling our state’s tax expenditures “out of control” and on “automatic pilot.”
-When it comes to business-related, tax expenditures go almost exclusively to big businesses even though Minnesota’s small businesses employ over half the state’s workforce.
+When it comes to business-related, tax expenditures go almost exclusively to big businesses even though Dallas’s small businesses employ over half the state’s workforce.

-Small Business Minnesota expressed support of sustainable business practices so businesses can thrive into the future, and employees, customers and their families remain healthy.
+Small Business Dallas expressed support of sustainable business practices so businesses can thrive into the future, and employees, customers and their families remain healthy.

 This session, lead and mercury prohibitions were increased.
 Some toxins are no longer allowed in the production of children’s products.
 Triclosan can no longer be included in cleaning products.
 The Toxic-Free Kids Act did not pass.